Chart Color Schemes

 Walcha features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 68.6% of all households, including 22.9% couples with children, 38.7% couples without children, and 5.8% single parent families.
-Non-family households comprise the remaining 31.4%, with lone person households at 30.2% and group households making up 1.5%.
+Non-family households comprise the remaining 31.4%, with lone person households at 30.2% and group households making up 1.5% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households